Japan 3 Week Itinerary: Amazing Sights & Culture Off the Beaten Track | The Invisible Tourist

 Next up on our Japan 3 week itinerary is Takayama 高山.
 The moment I learnt Takayama’s Old Town was famous for Hida beef and some of the country’s best sake, I knew I had to visit.
 Now I’ve spent some time exploring the nooks and crannies of this city, there’s no way I was going to leave this gem off my itinerary!

 Of course, there’s so much more to Takayama than consuming your body weight in mouthwatering Hida beef and delectable sake.
 It’s famed for one of Japan’s top 3 summer matsuri (festivals).
-With its dark brown wooden buildings lining the narrow streets, beautiful hillside temples and tree-lined canals, Takayama quickly became my favourite alternative city to Kyoto – without the crowds.
+With its dark brown wooden buildings lining the narrow streets, beautiful hillside temples and tree-lined canals, Takayama quickly became my favourite alternative city to Kyoto.
 Let’s dig into what makes this alpine city so great to spend a few nights.

 Old Town, Takayama in Japan off the beaten path